 If it stopped when it should have continued on to the next cycle, the machine’s overload protector may have tripped.
 In this case, take out some of the articles to reduce the load and let the protector reset itself.
 Then restart the machine.
 (In some cases, it may be necessary to unplug the washer and then plug it back in to reset it.)

 1 Be sure the machine is plugged in and turned on.
 If necessary, check the receptacle it’s plugged into for power, using a working lamp, appliance, or voltage tester.
 Be sure the washer lid is closed completely.

-2If the receptacle seems dead, check the circuit breaker or the fuse that serves it.
+2 If the receptacle seems dead, check the circuit breaker or the fuse that serves it.

 3 Check the power cord.
 Unplug the washer and check its cord for a break or frayed area.
 If necessary, replace the cord.

 4 Open the lid and check the lid switch and the tab on the lid that it pushes against.
 Press and release the switch.
 If it doesn’t click when you do this, it’s probably broken.
-Remove the switch, test it, and replace it if needed.
+Unlplug the washer, remove the switch, test it, and replace it if needed.

-5If the washer still doesn’t work, the controls may be faulty.
+5 If the washer still doesn’t work, the controls may be faulty.
 Call an appliance repair person.

 HomeTips Pro Tip: To prevent problems with your washing machine, follow good maintenance procedures.
 Use the right amount of detergent for your washer and your water hardness, make sure the machine is level, and don’t overload it.

-First, make sure you’re using the machine properly—putting the right amount of soap in the load, not overloading the machine, and so forth.
+First, make sure you’re using the machine properly.
+In other words, put the right amount of soap in the load, don’t overload the machine, and so forth.
 Check your owner’s manual for this information.
 Just an overly bulky load can cause improper rinsing.